stefanobartoletti/nuxt-social-share/.github/CONTRIBUTING.md

 To open a bug, open an issue in the "Bug Report" category, making sure to follow these steps:

-- make sure that you have correctly set and used the module and its functionalities according to th documntation in the readme
+- make sure that you have correctly set and used the module and its functionalities according to th documentation in the readme
 - search on the existing issues, your problem may have already be answered or even solved
 - describe your issue in a clear and detailed way
 - use English in your reports